 Don’t get me wrong.
 The Clone Wars is a great show.
 It has plenty of memorable moments, good storylines, reintroduced Darth Maul and created plenty of new characters.
 However, there’s another show about the clone wars that some tend to overlook.

 From 2003 to 2005 Star Wars: Clone Wars aired on Cartoon Network.
-Written and directed by Genndy Tartakovsky (creator of Samurai Jack) Clone Wars had a unique feel and style, similar to that of Samurai Jack.
+Written and directed by Genndy Tartakovsky (creator/director of Samurai Jack) Clone Wars had a unique feel and style, similar to that of Samurai Jack.
 It also managed to tell the clone wars in only three years compared to the later show’s six.

 What made it so good?
 First it was fast.
 Clone Wars was actually a micro-series, with each episode lasting under ten or even five minutes.
 This meant a breakneck pace with plenty of action scenes.
 Next, the 2D animation provided the writers a chance to show fast lightsaber duels, the Force in a way not previously seen and give certain characters the spotlight.
 For example, one episode is devoted to Mace Windu beating an entire droid army near-singlehandedly, sometimes without his lightsaber!